Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

-class MinimalParam(Node): # Define the MinimalParam class inhering from the Node class def \_\_init\_\_(self): super().\_\_init\_\_('minimal_param_node') # Call the constructor of the parent class to initialize the node. self.declare_parameter('my_parameter', 'hiwonder') # Declare a parameter named “my_parameter” and set its default value to “hiwonder”. self.timer = self.create_timer(1, self.timer_callback) # Create a time, set the callback function as timer_callback, with an interval of 1 second. def timer_callback(self): my_param = self.get_parameter('my_parameter').get_parameter_value().string_value #Retrieve the value of parameter 'my_parameter', and convert it to a string.
+class MinimalParam(Node): # Define the MinimalParam class inhering from the Node class def \_\_init\_\_(self): super().\_\_init\_\_('minimal_param_node') # Call the constructor of the parent class to initialize the node. self.declare_parameter('my_parameter', 'hiwonder') # Declare a parameter named "my_parameter" and set its default value to "hiwonder". self.timer = self.create_timer(1, self.timer_callback) # Create a time, set the callback function as timer_callback, with an interval of 1 second. def timer_callback(self): my_param = self.get_parameter('my_parameter').get_parameter_value().string_value #Retrieve the value of parameter 'my_parameter', and convert it to a string.